La Part-Dieu: Presentation of the project

 Since the 2010s, La Part-Dieu has been undergoing a major redevelopment.
 In 2014, Lyon Metropolis launched an extensive urban renewal programme in collaboration with the publicly owned local development corporation Société Publique Locale La Part-Dieu (SPL) and the AUC architecture firm.
-The total public and private investment is estimated at approximately €2.5 billion.
+The total public and private investment is estimated at €2.5 billion.

 Main objectives

-The La Part-Dieu 2030 project seeks to preserve the district’s twentieth-century architectural heritage.
-It aims to modernise office space provision, stimulate economic growth, and integrate the district more effectively into the city’s urban fabric and transport network. and with a strong focus on designing pleasurable residential and public spaces.
+The La Part-Dieu 2030 project seeks to preserve the district's twentieth-century architectural heritage.
+It aims to modernise office space provision, stimulate economic growth, and integrate the district more effectively into the city's urban fabric and transport network. and with a strong focus on designing pleasurable residential and public spaces.
 A further goal is to enhance the quality of residential and public spaces, in line with contemporary French urban living standards on a European scale.
 Main objectives consist of :